 China – Pakistan Border

 The border with China is the world’s highest border crossing.
 You’ll cross the Khunjerab Pass at 4,693 meters above sea level.
-I wrote a a guide to the Khunjerab Pass border crossing, so check it out for details.
+I wrote a guide to the Khunjerab Pass border crossing, so check it out for details.

 India – Pakistan Border